sinfocol/ctfs/writeups/2017/plaidctf/echo-200/README.md

             call(["sh","-c", "espeak " + " -w " + OUTPUT_PATH + str(i) + ".wav \"" + l + "\""])
 ```

-Now we have two options to solve the problem:
+We have now two options to solve the problem:

 1. Get the entire flag file using the espeak command, and the automate the data extraction from the wav file.
 2. Decrypt the flag file directly on the server and get it as an audio file.